 - Theft of Trade Secrets – Claims concerning a defendant’s trade secret violation / misappropriation of a plaintiff’s confidential information key to their competitive success (i.e. business plan, financial data, processes), and appropriate remedies (such as preliminary / permanent injunction or damages).

 - Tortious Interference – Claims where defendants are alleged to have interfered with a plaintiff’s prospective business relationships (i.e. false claims or unlawful acts that dissuade clients or business partners), and caused the plaintiff damages.
 Tortious interference actions may also claim disruption of contracts.

 - Fraud / Misrepresentation – Allegations of a defendant’s intentional deception of another, who relied on the fraudulent misrepresentation to their detriment.
 These claims typically seek compensatory damages, and in some cases may result in awards for punitive damages, or involve component to crime.

 Business Litigation Attorneys: Prevention, Enforcement, Defense.

 Business torts are complex, nuanced legal actions, and they require a careful accounting of available options, potential remedies, and appropriate courses of action.
-At Hendershot, Cannon & Hisey, P.C., our Houston lawyers leverage decades of experience to help businesses and individuals address their legal needs – be they proactive protections to prevent and mitigate risks of litigation, or responsive action to stop wrongful acts / seek relief or defend against claims.
+At Hendershot, Cowart & Hisey, P.C., our Houston lawyers leverage decades of experience to help businesses and individuals address their legal needs – be they proactive protections to prevent and mitigate risks of litigation, or responsive action to stop wrongful acts / seek relief or defend against claims.